pybites/pybites.github.io-source/content/launch-pytest-bites.md

 ### Coverage

 Next step is code coverage.
-Our first go was [pytest-cov](https://pypi.org/project/pytest-cov/) but that would mean two commands to run on the code.
-If possible it's preferrable to use **one** tool.
-Luckily [MutPy](https://pypi.org/project/MutPy/) had us _covered_ (no pun intended).
+Our initial thought was to use [pytest-cov](https://pypi.org/project/pytest-cov/) but that would mean two commands to run on the code.
+If possible it's preferable to use **one** tool.
+Luckily [MutPy](https://pypi.org/project/MutPy/) had us _covered_ (pun intended).
 As long as we run it with the `--coverage` flag (see above).

 The code so far has a coverage of 50%: